Who I am

 Ideally this research can be used to understand the effects of oceanographic features on fish distributions and how that relates to the larger community.
 Knowledge of where and how mid-trophic species aggregate is necessary when trying to manage their predators and the surrounding ecosystem.
 Furthermore, if we can identify the oceanographic characteristics of key habitat and hotspots, we can predict how these areas might change in the future

 If I’m not on the boat collecting data or in the office analyzing it, I can be difficult to find.
-First, check the soccer field, basketball court, racketball court, or there is a good chance I am enjoying the ocean.
-I also enjoy photography and scuba diving particularly when I can combine them.
+First, check the soccer field or basketball court, or there is a good chance I am enjoying the Pacific ocean.
+I also enjoy photography and scuba diving particularly when I can combine both interests.